accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#externalkeyboard)).
 1. Navigate all the elements on the screen using the dedicated keyboard keys (by default in iOS, the <kbd>Tab</kbd> and arrow keys are used to navigate content).
-1. Check that :
+1. Check that
-	 - from the current position, the next or previous focusable item can be reached using the keyboard navigation keys ;
+	 - from the current position, the next or previous focusable item can be reached using the keyboard navigation keys;
 	 - the element currently in focus offers a method that can be used with the keyboard (for example, a keyboard shortcut) to reach the next or previous element.
 1. If this is the case, the criterion is validated.